175247/Lab4Web-QuizApp/README.md

 (done)	9.3 -> Implement it.

-10. -> Create a post-route and component where user, in a form, enters a question, then page changes to add 4 answers (and set a radio button on the correct one or something like that), use routing and push to history.
+10. -> Create a post-route and component where user, in a form, enters a question, then (not needed) page changes to add 4 answers (and set a radio button on the correct one or something like that), use routing and push to history.

 10.1 -> Call a post API and send the [FromBody].
 Add it to the database.

-11. -> Create a component to log in with, send a post request to the controller api, check login credentials - If the credentials are OK, send an ok request and success-status.
+(not needed) 11. -> Create a component to log in with, send a post request to the controller api, check login credentials -
+		If the credentials are OK, send an ok request and success-status.
 If success, proceed. else show error etc.
 		Inject the userManager/SignIn-manager in the controller and make requests as such.

-11.1 Create a registration with post etc. Remember to check if the user already exists in the api.
+(not needed) 11.1 Create a registration with post etc. Remember to check if the user already exists in the api.
 Similar to the sign in.

-12. -> Create the admin role.
+(done) 12. -> Create the admin role.

 12.1 -> Restrict adding questions to only allow users with the admin role to do it.

+13. -> Add HighScore component in front end and model + return in controller/backend.
-12. -> Check the G and VG criterias.
+14. -> Check the G and VG criterias.

-13. -> Make sure it's all responsive.
+15. -> Make sure it's all responsive.

-14. -> Clean and shave excessive code.
+16. -> Clean and shave excessive code.

-15. -> Add some CSS animations and proceed re-iterate this list.
+17. -> Add some CSS animations and proceed re-iterate this list.